MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Demos/M01-empower-workforce-copilot-executives/4-create-speech.md

 ### Linking files in Copilot

-In this exercise, you direct Copilot in Word to write a speech for you based on your company's Income Statement, which is stored in a Word document.
+In this exercise, you direct Microsoft 365 Copilot in Word to write a speech for you based on your company's Income Statement, which is stored in a Word document.
 As you may recall from earlier training, when you link a file such as this into a Copilot prompt, the file MUST be located in a OneDrive account.
 You can't link to a locally stored file on your PC.

 You can link the file into the Copilot prompt using one of the following methods: